-Edward M. Marshall's book, Transforming The Way We Work -- The Power Of The Collaborative Workplace, remains relevant today, more than a decade after Marshall wrote it.
+Edward M. Marshall's book, Transforming The Way We Work -- The Power Of The Collaborative Workplace, remains relevant today, nearly two decades after Marshall wrote it.

 Particularly useful is the book's section that teaches readers how to be a collaborative leader.

 Marshall says that there are seven different, important roles and responsibilities of collaborative leaders when leading teams, and those leaders should select the appropriate style to meet the team's needs.

 - The leader as sponsor -- You provide strategic direction, boundaries and coaching for the team.
 You also monitor progress and ensure integrity in the team's operating processes.

 - The leader as facilitator -- You ensure that meetings, team dynamics, and interpersonal relationships function effectively.
 You also ensure internal coordination of activities among team members.